Kerbalnut/Sanitize-PDF/README.md

 With *Ghostscript* installed, and gswin64c.exe either *shimmed* or added to the *PATH variable* as described above, Sanitize-PDF.bat is ready to use.

-**Sanitize-PDF.bat** must be in the same directory as the PDFs you wish to "sanitize".
-It's intended use is to drag-and-drop a PDF onto Sanitize-PDF.bat, and the script will take care of the rest!
+Either drag-and-drop a pdf file onto **Sanitize-PDF.bat** or, edit the `_INPUT_PDF` variable in the :Parameters section at the very top of the script and run it.
+That's it!

-Once finished, the Sanitize-PDF.bat will have generated 3 new PDF documents in the same folder it's located in.
+Once finished, the Sanitize-PDF.bat will have generated 3 new PDF documents in the same folder as the input PDF.
 These three new documents are the result of the different methods employed to sanitize or flatten the original, as described below.

 Sanitize-PDF.bat does not change or delete the original source document dropped on it.